From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budgets. Let us help your Vermont business with its paid ads.

 The second option from Google, if you are in a qualifying business industry, is to check out their Local Service Ads.
 Using Local Service Ads, you get charged a flat fee for each lead the platform generates.
 Home service contractors in Vermont, such as plumbers, electricians, roofers, and heating installers, frequently use Google Local Service Ads.

-Pretty much any online ad you see on a social network site is going to qualify as a social media ad.
+Pretty much any online ad you see on a social network website is going to qualify as a social media ad.

-One of the best things about social ads is that you can target audiences who aren't yet aware of your product or service.
-When running search ads, that is quite the opposite since your ads are only going to show when someone is actively looking for what your Vermont business offers.
+One of the best things about social media advertising is that you can target audiences who aren't yet aware of your product or service.
+When running search advertising, that is quite the opposite since your ads are only going to show when someone is actively searching for what your Vermont business offers.

 It can also be a curse, as conversion rates often drop when people aren't closer to making an immediate purchase.

-You'll want to invest in search ads if you know people are looking online for the products you offer.
+You'll want to invest in search engine advertising if you know people are searching online for the products you offer.

 In some circles, this is referred to as Vermont Search Engine Marketing, or SEM.
 There are different ways to explain search ads, which are advertisements displayed on search engines' search results pages.